MoralisWeb3/MoralisDocumentation/moralis-dapp/plugins/api.md

 You can request an API key for OpenSea [here](https://docs.opensea.io/reference/request-an-api-key).

 You can find more information [here](https://github.com/ProjectOpenSea/opensea-js/blob/master/README.md) about how to use OpenSea JavaScript SDK.

+## Fiat Onramp

+For Fiat Onramp, you can use the widget integrations from [here](https://docs.onramper.com/widget/).
+There is also a react [component](https://docs.onramper.com/widget/#react-component) there.